mbiokyle29/flaked/README.md

-# flaked
+# sent
-Your climbing data for the year, flaked!
+Your climbing data for the year, sent!